H.R. 5341: LOCAL Foods Act of 2025

 USDA and the Secretary of Agriculture

-The bill gives the Secretary of Agriculture a new explicit job: setting standards for "specific identification" of carcasses or meat products when an agent is designated under the amended Federal Meat Inspection Act.
+The bill hands the Secretary of Agriculture a new job: setting the standards for "specific identification" of carcasses or meat products when an owner designates an agent under the amended exemption.

 Retail meat sellers and public-facing distributors

-These businesses do not gain new sales authority under HR5341 because the exemption is restricted exclusively to owners, households, nonpaying guests, and employees, rather than public retail customers.
+These businesses gain no new sales authority.
+The exemption is restricted to owners, households, nonpaying guests, and employees, not retail customers, so the line between exempt and inspected meat for sale is unchanged.

 State and federal meat inspectors

-Inspectors would need to distinguish more clearly between owner-use exempt processing under 21 U.S.C.
-623(a) and meat intended for broader commerce, especially where partial ownership claims are involved.
+Inspectors would need to distinguish owner-use exempt processing from meat headed for broader commerce, especially where partial-ownership claims are involved.

 Share this story